 In March I also read 'Door Step' at the Unchained Writers 'Another Country' Evening of Short Stories.
 And in April 'The Valley' was long listed in the inaugural Reflex Fiction flash fiction contest - and will be published before the end of June 2017.

 In April/May I read 'Da' for Resound Radio, 'Orly' for Corinium Radio, 'The Discovery' at Stokes Croft Writers Talking Tales and 'Sensitive, 'Rats' and 'You were in need of Money' at the Hawkesbury Upton LitFest.

 In May I read 'A Hot Summer's Day', 'Sensitive', 'Sunday Morning', 'Christmas' and 'In Those Days' at the Bath Flash Fiction Evening in the St James Wine vaults in Bath.
 'The Valley' was shortlisted and published online by Reflex Fiction.
 'That Sunmmer' and 'Easily Embarrassed' were published in the Apples, Shadows and Light Anthology by the Earlyworks Press.
-'Belinda's Diets' was short listed in the National Flash Fiction Day New Zealand Micro Madness competition.
+'Belinda's Diets' was short listed in the National Flash Fiction Day New Zealand Micro Madness competition - and published online.